Testing Directed Acyclic Graph via Structural, Supervised and Generative Adversarial Learning: Introduction

-There is another body of literature studying conditional independence testing; see \citet{li2019nonparametric} for an overview and the references therein.
-Conditional independence testing is closely related to DAG inference, and is to serve as a building block of our proposed testing procedure.
-On the other hand, naively performing conditional independence test on two variables given the rest would fail to infer their directional relationships; see Section \ref{sec:equiv} for details.
-Besides, most conditional independence testing methods assume the data observations are independent, and are not suitable for the setting where the measurements are time-dependent.
+There is another body of literature studying conditional independence testing (CIT); see \citet{li2019nonparametric,shah2018hardness,shi2021double} and the references therein.
+CIT is closely related to DAG inference, and is to serve as a building block of our proposed testing procedure.
+On the other hand, naively performing CIT on two variables given the rest would fail to infer the directed edges of a DAG; see Section \ref{sec:equiv} for details.
+Besides, most CIT methods assume the data observations are independent, and are not suitable for the setting where the measurements are time-dependent.

-In this article, we propose a new testing method for \emph{statistical inference} of individual links or some given paths in a large and general DAG given the time-dependent observational data.
-The new test hinges upon some highly flexible neural networks-based learning techniques.
-The associations among the random variables can be either linear or nonlinear, and the variables themselves can be either continuous or discrete-valued.
-As a result, our proposal makes a number of unique and useful contributions.
+In this article, we propose a novel statistical testing procedure for the inference of individual links or some given paths in a large and general DAG.
+The new test hinges upon some highly flexible neural networks-based machine learning techniques.
+The associations among the random variables can be either linear or nonlinear, the variables themselves can be either continuous or discrete-valued, and the observed data can be time-dependent.

+Methodologically, we employ a number of state-of-the-art deep learning techniques that are highly flexible and can capture nonlinear associations among high-dimensional variables.
+We begin with a new characterization of directed edges under the additive noise structure \citep{Peters2014causal}; see Theorem \ref{thm1}.
+Based on this characterization, we propose a new testing procedure that integrates three key deep learning ingredients: (a) a DAG structural learning method based on neural networks or reinforcement learning to estimate the DAG; (b) a supervised learning method based on neural networks to estimate the conditional mean; and (c) a distribution generator produced by generative adversarial networks \citep[GANs]{goodfellow2014generative} to approximate the conditional distribution of the variables in the DAG.
+We further couple these deep learning tools with some hypothesis testing strategies, including data splitting and cross-fitting to ensure a valid size control, and constructing a doubly robust test statistic as the maximum of multiple transformation functions to improve the power.